joewlos/activitypubdantic/README.md

 app = FastAPI()

+# Route for an ActivityPub outbox
 @app.post("/outbox", status_code=201)
 async def outbox(activity: ActivityModel, response: Response):

+    # Initialize the class and perform relevant operations
     activity_class = ap.get_class_from_model(activity)
+    activity_class.make_public()

-    activity_class.make_public()  # Remove bto and bcc fields print(activity_class.json())  # Save this JSON in the database response.headers["Location"] = "https://example.com/{0}/{1}".format(
+    # Save this JSON in this user's outbox collection in the database
+    print(activity_class.json())

+    # Use the class's type to set the header
+    response.headers["Location"] = "https://example.com/{0}/{1}".format(
+        activity_class.type.lower(),
-        activity_class.type.lower(),  # Use the type to help generate the returned location 1,  # ID should come from the database
+        1,  # ID should come from the database
     )

+    # Return the data
     return {"message": "Submitted to Outbox"}
 ```

-The class functions – like `make_public()` – perform common operations on the data.
+As demonstrated in the earlier example, class functions – like `make_public()` – perform common operations on the data.
 Additionally, the class is used to specify a location in the response header, per the ActivityPub [documentation](https://www.w3.org/TR/activitypub/#client-to-server-interactions) for client-to-server interactions.